openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

       --loop                Enable reading the input in a loop.
       --delay DELAY         Frame visualization time in ms.
       --display-perf        This option enables writing performance metrics on displayed frame.
 These metrics take into account not only model inference time, but also frame reading, pre-processing and post-processing.
+      --output OUTPUT
+                            Output path to save input data with predictions.

 Command example of the demonstration: